aweinstock314/lisp-stuff/README.txt

 seperately.
 The earlier sketches seem horribly messy (even though they work) compared to the finished version.

+defvariadic.cl:
+Some macros that wrap CL's destructuring-bind to make it more convenient to use.

 readermacro_example.cl:
 Redefines "3" and "4" to be comment delimiters, similar to C's "/*" and "*/".
 THIS IS A HORRIBLE IDEA TO USE DIRECTLY